-Michigan No-Fault Insurance Reform Goes into Effect July 2020
+Michigan No-Fault Insurance Reform Effective July 2020

 Last year, Governor Whitmer signed a bipartisan no-fault auto insurance reform bill designed to provide savings to Michigan drivers and strengthen consumer protections.
 That reform takes effect next month.
 Learn more about Michigan’s no-fault auto reform here.